Organizations face an ever-increasing list of statutory, regulatory, contractual, and legal compliance obligations.

 Health Insurance Portability and Accountability Act (HIPAA)

-The Health Insurance Portability and Accountability Act (HIPAA), is a federal law that was enacted in 1996.
+HIPAA (Health Insurance Portability and Accountability Act) is a federal law that was enacted in 1996.
 It aims to make it easier for people to keep their health insurance when they change jobs, to protect the confidentiality and security of health care information, and to help the health care industry control its administrative costs.

 The Sarbanes Oxley Act (SOX)

-From 2002, the Sarbanes-Oxley Act (SOX) enforces US organizations to demonstrate corporate governance compliance.
+From 2002, the SOX (Sarbanes-Oxley Act) enforces US organizations to demonstrate corporate governance compliance.
 SOX requires management to certify the company’s financial reports, and both management and an independent accountant are required to certify the organization’s internal controls.
 This has a huge dependency on the IT infrastructure and IT systems.

 Find out more about the Sarbanes-Oxley Act >>